 Various methods can be used for the calculation of the standard error for an estimated proportion.
 The aim is to incorporate into the standard error the sampling variability but also variability due to unit non-response, item non-response (imputation), calibration etc. In case of census / take-all strata, the aim is to calculate the standard errors comprising the variability due to unit non-response and item non-response.

-Standard errors are calculated with the programm R Survey, algoritm of which are based on Taylor linea.
+Name and brief description of the applied estimation approach: Standard errors are calculated with the programm R survey, algoritm of which are based on Taylor linea.

-Programm R Survey, algoritm of which are based on Taylor linearisation.
+Basic formula: Programm R Survey, algoritm of which are based on Taylor linearisation.

-Stratification has been taken into account, see formulas in section b.
+How has the stratification been taken into account?
+Stratification has been taken into account, see formuls in section b.

+Which strata have been considered?
 Sampling design strata have been considered.

 13.3.
 Non-sampling error